emvaugh2/Linux-RedHat-Study-Notes/README.md

 Quick detour, I've been seeing the `.tar` extension for a while now.
 Never knew what it was for but Im guessing I'll start to see it a lot more now in Linux. `.tar` stands for tape archive.
 A tape archive refers to a method of storing data on magnetic tape which we have better methods now. `.tar` files are referred to as tarball files.
 Tarball - tape archive ball which in this context, ball is a way of saying bundle or package.
 You can think of a `.tar` file as a zip folder except better.
 The tarball file isn't always compressed although you can use different commands to compress it.
 The file can contain a full directory of folders in a hierachy (such as all the files and folders in a kernel source tree).
 It also keeps the file permissions and time stamps which a zip file can not do.

+RPM - Red-Hat Package Manager.
+"The RPM kernel package also includes kernel modules, which are pieces of code that can be loaded into the kernel at runtime.
+These modules extend the functionality of the kernel without requiring a full reboot, allowing for support of various hardware and filesystems."

+We can use `lsmod` to see all the modules that are currently in use.

 ## 10.31.2024